vividos/UlibCpp/Documentation.md

 generated `stdafx.h` file.
 The necessary order of ATL and WTL headers are ensured.
 Check the file contents for details.

-`#include <ulib/config/BoostAsio.hpp>`

-Includes the Boost header `<boost/asio.hpp>` and prevents default linking to some Boost libraries; also disables warnings from the included headers.
-The header also prevents auto-generating a WinSock-init class, which automatically pulls in a dependency to the `winsock2.dll`.

-`#include <ulib/config/BoostDateTime.hpp>`

-Includes the Boost header `<boost/date_time.hpp>`, disables warnings and also prevents linking to the `Boost.DateTime` library.

 `#include <ulib/config/Android.hpp>`

 Defines some types like `LPCTSTR` and macros like `ATLASSERT`, `ATLTRACE`,